 Chalkbrood

 Chalkbrood is usually found in late spring on the fringes of the frames.
-You’ll know you have it if you see these little chalk nub bodies outside the hive entrance, where worker bees have discarded them.
+You’ll know you have it if you see little chalk nub bodies outside the hive entrance, where worker bees have discarded them.

 There’s no real treatment, though requeening has been known to help.
 If the workers manage to remove all the infected brood, the colony should survive.